toxzak-svg/schemocker/SECURITY.md

 ## Known Security Considerations

-### 1. pkg Vulnerability (Moderate - GHSA-22r3-9w55-cj54)
+### 1. pkg Vulnerability (Moderate - CVE-2024-24828)
-**Status:** Acknowledged
+**Status:** Acknowledged - Acceptable Risk
-**Impact:** Low - Development dependency only
+**Severity:** Moderate (6.6/10 CVSS)
+**Impact:** Build-time only - Does not affect end users
-**Details:** The `pkg` package has a local privilege escalation vulnerability.
-This only affects the build process for standalone executables and does not impact the library when used as a dependency.
+**Details:** The `pkg` package (v5.8.1) has a local privilege escalation vulnerability (GHSA-22r3-9w55-cj54).
+This vulnerability:
-**Mitigation:** This vulnerability does not affect runtime usage of Schemock.
-Users importing Schemock as a library are not affected.
-For building executables, ensure you're in a trusted build environment.
+- Only affects the build environment, not distributed executables
+- Requires local system access with write permissions to `/tmp/pkg/`
+- Is primarily a Unix/Linux concern (project builds for Windows)
+- Has no available patch (package deprecated by Vercel)

+**Mitigation:**
+- ✅ Builds should be performed in secure, isolated CI/CD environments
+- ✅ Limit access to build systems to authorized personnel only
+- ✅ The distributed executables are completely unaffected
+- ✅ Consider migration to Node.js native SEA in future major version

+**For Users:** This vulnerability does NOT affect the schemock executable or library usage.
+Your applications are safe.

 ### 2. JSON Schema Complexity
 **Risk:** Denial of Service